Great Bentley: Rail

 Great Bentley railway station is located on the Sunshine Coast Line, a branch of the Great Eastern Main Line.
 The village is served by local services to Colchester and Walton-on-the-Naze during off-peak hours as well as express services to London Liverpool Street and Clacton-on-Sea during peak hours.
-All services are operated by Abellio Greater Anglia.
+All services are operated by Greater Anglia.

 The Sunshine Coast Line reached Great Bentley in 1866 and has contributed greatly towards the growth of the village ever since, effectively making Great Bentley a commuter village.
 It was the only form of public transport in the village from 1866 up until 2010 – the year in which a new local bus service to Colchester was launched, which may explain the high patronage for a village station.
-The station is used by commuters from within the village and from neighboring towns and villages such as Brightlingsea, Frating, St Osyth and Thorrington.
+The station is used by commuters from within the village and from neighbouring towns and villages such as Brightlingsea, Frating, St Osyth and Thorrington.